botsocket/legal/26-03-2021/privacy-policy.md

 ##### Messages

-Messages in our Discord support server that are deleted and or edited are saved into a logging channel for moderation purposes.
-We do not persist these messages in any of our databases.
+Messages in Our Discord support server that are deleted and or edited are saved into a logging channel for moderation purposes.
+We do not persist these messages in any of Our databases.

 #### Tracking Technologies and Cookies